Food and Journeys®

 Pot of kalops simmering, showing. the whole bits of all spice and the thick sauce.

-Remove the lid, taste your Swedish stew, and adjust the seasoning, if needed.
+Remove the lid, taste, and adjust the seasoning, if needed.

 Add the chopped onions and carrots, then mix.